 5. Maturity is Forgiving

 Resenting other people is addictive.
 It gives us a false sense of power by believing that we are protecting ourselves from getting hurt again, and we are on the “moral high ground.”
-It tricks us into a unhealthy sense of self-importance; “I’ll never forgive you.
+It tricks us into an unhealthy sense of self-importance; “I’ll never forgive you.
 What you did to ME was UNFORGIVABLE.”
-It is yet another way in which our misery and self-pity makes us happy.
+It is yet another way in which our misery and self-pity make us happy.

 True forgiveness, on the other hand, involves taking responsibility for ourselves and making the decision to no longer attempt to justify or attach ourselves to feelings of hatred and anger.
 We are aware enough to know how damaging such heavy feelings are to us and the quality of our lives.